nsrau/azure-docs.it-it/articles/dns/dns-reverse-dns-record-operations-classic-ps.md

 <properties
-   pageTitle="Come gestire i record DNS inversi per i servizi tramite PowerShell nel modello di distribuzione classico | Microsoft Azure" description="Come gestire i record DNS inversi o i record PTR per i servizi di Azure tramite PowerShell nel modello di distribuzione classico. " services="DNS" documentationCenter="na" authors="s-malone"
+   pageTitle="How to manage reverse DNS records for your services using PowerShell in the classic deployment model | Microsoft Azure" description="How to manage reverse DNS records or PTR records for Azure services using PowerShell in the classic deployment model. " services="DNS" documentationCenter="na" authors="s-malone"